 Entering students may be granted credits and/or advanced course placement for the successful completion of the Advanced Placement (AP) examination given by the Educational Testing Service of the College Entrance Examination Board, the International Baccalaureate, the Swiss Matura, or the completion of coursework at an accredited college or university.

 For the Class of 2022 (entering Fall 2018) and beyond, the following policies are in effect for all advanced credits:

-- Students can bring in a maximum of 16 credits (equivalent of one full semester)
+- Students can bring in a maximum of 16 credits (equivalent of one full semester) of advanced credit

 - Students can only bring in a total of 8 credits in the Intermediate Liberal Arts portion of the curriculum—specifically, the History and Social Science (HSS), Culture and Values (CVA), and Literature and Visual Arts (LVA)

 - Credit is only awarded if there is an equivalent course in the curriculum.

 AP credit and/or advanced course placement is awarded for AP exam scores of 4 or 5.
 Babson Curriculum/AP Exam Equivalents (pdf)

 IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses.
 Babson Curriculum/IB Exam Equivalents (pdf)